 Antibiotics should also be used for bacterial complications (eg, bronchopneumonia, otitis media).

 Active immunization against pertussis is part of standard childhood vaccination.
 Five doses of acellular pertussis vaccine Diphtheria-Tetanus-Pertussis Vaccine Vaccines that contain diphtheria toxoid, tetanus toxoid, and acellular pertussis help protect against diphtheria, tetanus, and pertussis, but they do not prevent all cases.
-For more information... read more are given (usually combined with diphtheria and tetanus [DTaP]) at ages 2, 4, and 6 months; boosters are given at 15 to 18 months and at 4 to 6 years.
+For more information... read more are given (usually combined with diphtheria and tetanus [DTaP]) at ages 2, 4, and 6 months, at 15 to 18 months, and at 4 to 6 years.

-Close contacts < 7 years who have had < 4 doses of vaccine should be vaccinated.
+Close contacts < 7 years who have had < 4 doses of vaccine should complete the recommended childhood vaccination schedule.

 Postexposure antibiotics should be given to household contacts within 21 days of the onset of cough in the index patient, whether they have been vaccinated or not.